adamradocz/WordPress-Plugin-Boilerplate/README.md

 * `plugin-name/Admin` is for all admin-specific functionality
 * `plugin-name/Frontend` is for all public-facing functionality

-Note that previous versions of the Boilerplate did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.

-The example code provided shows how to register your hooks with the Loader class.

 ### What About Other Features?

 The previous version of the WordPress Plugin Boilerplate included support for a number of different projects such as the [GitHub Updater](https://github.com/afragen/github-updater).